-Bert H. Jacobson, EdD, Professor and School Head Katye Perry, PhD, Associate School Head
+Katye Perry, PhD-Associate Professor and Interim School Head Jesse Mendez, PhD-Associate School Head

-The School of Educational Studies offers degrees or options in the following areas: aviation and space education, school administration, higher education, college student development, research and evaluation, curriculum social foundations and educational technology.
+The School of Educational Studies offers degrees or options in the following areas: aviation and space, school administration, higher education, college student development, research and evaluation, curriculum social foundations and educational technology.
 These areas of emphasis conduct scholarly inquiry and educate professionals in areas foundational to thought and practice in a wide variety of professional roles associated with business, educational and industrial settings.
 Consistent with the goals of OSU's Professional Education Council's Core Concepts and Goals Statement, faculty strives to demonstrate and perpetuate teaching that is based on theory and research-driven educational practices.